ot4u/String-/README.md

 ## Part 1.
 Implementation of the string.h library functions

 It is necessary to implement the described [above](#stringh-functions) functions of the string.h library:
- - The library must be developed in C language of C11 standard using gcc compiler
+ - The library must be developed in C language of C11 standard using gcc compiler;
- - The library's code, including headers, makefile and library itself must be located in the src folder on the develop branch
+ - The library's code, including headers, makefile and library itself must be located in the src folder on the develop branch;
  - Do not use outdated and legacy language constructions and library functions.
 Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
-Use the POSIX.1-2017 standard.
+Use the POSIX.1-2017 standard;
- - When writing code it is necessary to follow the Google style
+ - When writing code it is necessary to follow the Google style;
- - Make it as a static library named *s21_string.a* (with the header file s21_string.h)
+ - Make it as a static library named *s21_string.a* (with the header file s21_string.h);
- - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided
+ - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided;
- - Prepare a full coverage of the library's functions by unit-tests using the Check library
+ - Prepare a full coverage of the library's functions by unit-tests using the Check library;
- - Test's code and the executable file must be located in the src folder or its any subfolder
+ - Test's code and the executable file must be located in the src folder or its any subfolder;
- - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library
+ - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library;
- - Unit tests must cover at least 80% of each function (checked using gcov)
+ - Unit tests must cover at least 80% of each function (checked using gcov);
- - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a, gcov_report)
+ - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a, gcov_report);
  - The gcov_report target should generate a gcov report in the form of an html page.
-Unit tests must be run with gcov flags to do this
+Unit tests must be run with gcov flags to do this;
- - Use prefix s21_ before each function
+ - Use prefix s21_ before each function;
- - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them anywhere, except unit-tests
+ - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them anywhere, except unit-tests;
  - It is forbidden to use system errors arrays, including those not specified in POSIX (sys_nerr, sys_errlist).
-Instead, you need to implement your own platform-specific errors arrays, as it was mentioned in the description of the [strerror function](#stringh-functions)
+Instead, you need to implement your own platform-specific errors arrays, as it was mentioned in the description of the [strerror function](#stringh-functions);
- - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)
+ - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that);
  - Functions must work with z-string made of single-byte characters in ASCII encoding.

 ## Part 2.
 Partial implementation of the sprintf function

 It is necessary to implement the sprintf function from the stdio.h library:
-- The function must be placed in the s21_string.h library
+- The function must be placed in the s21_string.h library;
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
+- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation;
 - The next partial formatting must be supported:
   - Specifiers: c, d, f, s, u, %
   - Flags: -, +, (space)